kubeshop/monokle-cli/README.md

 ### @monokle/validation rules

-The Monokle Action looks for a Monokle Validation configuration.
+The Monokle CLI looks for a Monokle Validation configuration file at `./monokle.validation.yaml`.

-The default path is found at `./monokle.validation.yaml`.
 You can change this by using the `--config` flag.

+All rules are enabled by default and are
-[Learn more about Monokle Validation configuration][monokle-validation-docs]
+described in the [Monokle Validation configuration][monokle-validation-docs] documentation.

 **Example**